 - 1. The Borough Council's Monitoring Officer has to establish and maintain a Register of Interests for all members and co-opted members of the Borough Council. - 2.
 The Borough Council's Monitoring Officer has to establish and maintain the Register of Interests for all members and co-opted members of all Parish and Town Councils in the Borough. - 3.
-Entries can be deleted where a member or co-opted member no longer has that interest or the person concerned is no longer a member or co-opted member. - 4.
-The Borough Council's Register has to be made available for inspection at "a place in the authority's area at all reasonable hours" and published on the Borough Council's website. - 5.
-For Parish and Town Council Registers: - (a) These have also to be made available for inspection at "a place in the authority's area at all reasonable hours"; - (b) A copy has to be published on the Borough Council's website. - (c) If the Parish or Town Council has a website, a copy has to be published on there also.
+Entries can be deleted where a member or co-opted member no longer has that interest or is no longer a member or co-opted member. - 4.
+The Borough Council's Register is available for inspection at Nelson Town Hall and is published on the Borough Council's website. - 5.
+For Parish and Town Council Registers: - (a) These have to be made available for inspection at place in that council's area - (b) A copy is published on the Borough Council's website. - (c) If the Parish or Town Council has a website, a copy has to be published on there also.